-An Easy, Time-Saving Documentation Template for Home Care
+SBAR Charting in Nursing: A Time-Saving Documentation Method for Home Care

+The SBAR charting technique, or Situation, Background, Assessment, Recommendation, technique can assist home health nurses in organizing the content of a home visit.
 Home care is the setting where most patients feel most comfortable and empowered to work toward greater independence.
-For clinicians, this setting can be the most rewarding and challenging for our time management skills.
+For clinicians, this setting can be the most rewarding and challenging for our time management skills, thus the need for an SBAR tool to streamline charting.

 S: Situation

-Briefly describe the context of your treatment session.
+For the “S” step, briefly describe the situation or context of your treatment session.
 Specify the activity the patient is performing.
 Emphasize the skilled intervention you provide.

 Example: Patient seen for assessment of tub transfers and instruction in use of bathroom safety equipment.